TEN-framework/TEN-Agent/README.md

 This code generates an agent executable.
 To customize your prompts and OpenAI parameters, modify the source code in agents/addon/extension/openai_chatgpt/openai_chatgpt.go.

 Once you have made the necessary changes, you can use the following commands to start a server.
-You can then test it out using the Astra voice agent playground as we did in previous steps.
+You can then test it out using the ASTRA voice agent playground as we did in previous steps.

 ```bash